rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-azure-ad.md

 ## Microsoft Graph API

-Azure AD is set up through Microsoft Graph API.
-Learn how to [set up](#new-user-setup) Azure AD with a new instance or [migrate](#migrating-from-azure-ad-graph-api-to-microsoft-graph-api) an existing instance from Azure AD Graph API to Microsoft Graph API.
+Microsoft Graph API is now the flow through which you will set up Azure AD.
+The below sections will assist [new users](#new-user-setup) in configuring Azure AD with a new instance as well as assist existing Azure app owners in [migrating to the new flow](#migrating-from-azure-ad-graph-api-to-microsoft-graph-api).

-The Microsoft Graph API flow in Rancher is constantly evolving, and is still in active development.
-Use the latest patched version available to receive new features and improvements.
+The Microsoft Graph API flow in Rancher is constantly evolving.
+We recommend that you use the latest patched version of 2.7, as it is still in active development and will continue to receive new features and improvements.

 ### New User Setup